darthcloud/BlueRetroWiki/Home.md

 1. Go to https://blueretro.io/ota.html and connect to your BlueRetro adapter (make sure it's powered on and no controller connected).
 2. Select the BlueRetro\*.bin you want then click Update Firmware button.
 3. Via PC Chrome update should take around 5 minutes, with Android Chrome it will take around 45 minutes (!!!).

-# SD card format

-If you use a SD card type build, insert blank SD card.
-BlueRetro will format the card itself.

 # Web config